-ASUS Update
+Install ASUS Update

-This item installs the ASUS Update.
 This program allows you to download the latest version of the BIOS from the ASUS website.
+Before using the ASUS Update, make sure that you have an Internet connection so you can connect to the ASUS website.